 4. Deep-fry the ingredients to bring out the flavor

-The next step of preparing the XO sauce is to deep-fry most of the ingredients.
+The next step of preparing the XO sauce is to deep-fry the main ingredients.

-I use about 600ml of vegetable oil.
+I use about 600ml of vegetable oil, such as peanut oil.
 It seems a lot of oil, but it is necessary because:

-- We need to deep-fry the dried scallop, Jinhua ham, dried shrimp, shallot, and garlic.
+- We need to deep-fry the shredded scallops, Jinhua ham, dried shrimp, shallot, and garlic.